 What makes a supercar?
-Car manufacturers, motoring magazines and TV shows commonly use phrases like ‘supercar’ and ‘hypercar’.
-Nevertheless, what do these phrases mean?
-This article cuts through blurb and explains what makes a supercar, where it came from and what it means today.
+Car manufacturers, motoring magazines and TV shows use phrases like ‘supercar’ and ‘hypercar’.
+Nevertheless, what do these mean?
+This article explains what makes a supercar, where it came from and what it means today.

 What is a Supercar?

-Put simply, a supercar is a car a cut above the rest.
-Most supercars are legal on the roads like any other car, the similarities end there.
-The everyday car most people drive, sits at the bottom of the food chain.
-A functional, practical vehicle, it does shopping and excels at ferrying ungrateful relatives.
-It is not a Supercar
+A supercar is a car cut above the rest.
+Most supercars are legal on roads like any other car; the similarities end there.
+The everyday car most people drive sits at the bottom of the food chain.
+It is a functional, practical vehicle that does the shopping and excels at ferrying ungrateful relatives.
+But, it is not a Supercar.

-Sports cars represent the next stage up, lighter, faster, more focused on driving enjoyment.
-These look good, drive quickly and handle well.
-However, they still contain elements of reality built into them; people have to drive them everyday.
+Sports cars represent a level above your everyday normal car.
+It’s lighter, faster, and more focused on driving enjoyment.
+These look good, move quickly and handle well.
+However, they still contain elements of reality built into them; people have to use them daily.

 Sports Cars – The Birth of Performance

 The origins of supercars started after the 2nd World War.
 Carmakers went back to making cars and not tanks or aircraft.
-Engineers, who designed 350 mph fighter aircraft, found themselves designing sports cars.
+Engineers, who designed 350 mph fighter aircraft, found themselves developing sports cars.

-As it turns out, making a fast car has a lot in common with making fighter aircraft.
+As it turns out, making a fast car has much in common with making fighter aircraft.

 - First, you want a powerful engine.
 You want it to go faster than anything else does on the road.